googlefonts/variable-components-in-ufo/README.md

 | `transformationCenterX` | the `x` value for the center of transformation | `0` |
 | `transformationCenterY` | the `y` value for the center of transformation | `0` |

 All values are numbers.
 All keys are optional.
-If the `transformation` dictionary is empty, it can be omitted entirely.
+If the `transformation` dictionary is empty, it should be omitted entirely.

 #### Component Design Space Location

 The value for the `location` key is a dictionary, with axis names as keys, and axis values as values.
 Axis names are strings, axis values are numbers.
-If the `location` dictionary is empty, it can be omitted entirely.
+If the `location` dictionary is empty, it should be omitted entirely.

 ### Glyph-level Design Space